 The State Bar Board of Trustees meets at least six times annually.
-In-person meetings typically alternate between the State Bar's San Francisco and Los Angeles offices and are webcast.
 The State Bar’s subentities—committees, commissions, councils, and boards—also meet throughout the year.

 The State Bar circulates for public comment proposals to amend the Rules of the State Bar, Rules of Procedure of the State Bar Court, and the California Rules of Court prior to finalization and adoption.
 The State Bar may also circulate for public comment proposals on issues under consideration by State Bar subentities.
 Formal invitations to comment are posted on the Public Comment webpage.
 Comments may be submitted in the linked comment form for each proposal.
 Members of the public can sign up for email notifications of all invitations to comment using the signup form at the top of the Public Comment webpage.